 Breath of the Dragon can be used a number of times equal to your proficiency bonus and recharges on a long rest.
 If you don’t have any charges left but have some extra ki points, you can instead spend 2 ki points to use this feature again!

-You Might Like: Explaining the Ready Action in D&D 5e
+You Might Like: Mastering the Monk’s Stunning Strike in D&D 5e

 Wings Unfurled (Level 6)